University of Tulsa College of Law: Law school building

-Clinical offerings

-The on-campus Boesche Legal Clinic offers students real-world experience under the supervision of clinical professors while providing pro bono legal services to disadvantaged populations.
-Clinics include the Immigrant Rights Project and the Lobeck Taylor Family Advocacy Clinic.
-Previous projects have centered on among the aged, American Indians, inter alia.

-In 2016, Tulsa Law launched the Solo Practice Clinic to help its students develop the skills necessary to operate their own legal practices, which is particularly common for attorneys serving rural, small business and low-income clients, among others.

 Employment

 According to TU Law's 2021 ABA-required disclosures, 91.6% of the Class of 2016 obtained full-time, long-term positions for which bar passage was required (75%) or for which a J.D. was an advantage (16.6%) nine months after graduation, excluding solo practitioners and clerkships, putting TU in the middle of regional peers like Baylor Law School, the University of Oklahoma College of Law, and SMU Dedman School of Law.
-The most popular destinations for TU Law graduates are Oklahoma and Texas.

 Costs

 The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at TU Law for the 2015–2016 academic year is $58,496 (full-time).
 100% of TU Law students received scholarships and/or tuition benefits in 2015.

 The Law School Transparency estimated debt-financed cost of attendance for three years is $201,183 (however this figure does not account for merit- or need-based aid).

 Notable faculty

 The notable current and former faculty of TU Law include: